• Go to app

 Experience a total culture immersion when you learn to play the koto (the Japanese harp) as part of your Hokkaido kimono experience!
 Even the most musically challenged can have a crack at it.

-In this experience, you will be taught a traditional song about another discernibly Japanese icon, the cherry blossom, once you have been fitted for your chosen kimono.
+In this experience, you will be taught a traditional song about another discernibly Japanese icon, the cherry blossom, once you have your chosen Japanese kimono on.
 Who knows, the power of looking so gorgeous might even give you the confidence to pick this new instrument up quickly.
 You’ll be putting on performances for your friends in no time.

 Insta-worthy moment: Obviously, it’s a candid of you, looking stunning in your rented kimono, casually playing the koto as if this isn’t the first time you’ve ever seen one.